Get A Free Legal Consultation

 - No out-of-pocket costs

-Simmons Hanly Conroy represents clients in mass tort and class action lawsuits and seeks justice for those harmed by dangerous or unfair business practices.
-Consumer protection class actions and mass tort litigation play a critical role in protecting American consumers and allow a large number of individuals to hold companies accountable for their bad conduct.
+Simmons Hanly Conroy represents individuals who were harmed by a corporation’s dangerous or unfair business practices.
+Class action lawsuits play a critical role in protecting American consumers and allow a large group of individuals to hold companies accountable for their bad conduct.

 Our clients include:

 A total of $15.9 billion in a class action lawsuit was awarded to the owners of Volkswagen diesel vehicles that had secret software installed to falsely pass emission tests.
 More than $10 billion of the settlement was for buybacks of 2.0-liter diesel vehicles and owner compensation.
 Another $1.2 billion was for buybacks of 3.0-liter diesel vehicles and the remaining $4.7 billion went to offsetting excess emissions.